-.At each school site, ECS devotes significant effort to identifying the most engaging and beneficial enrichment activities with input from students, parents, teachers and collaborative partners.
+At each school site, ECS devotes significant effort to identifying the most engaging and beneficial enrichment activities with input from students, parents, teachers and collaborative partners.
 Enrichment activities are developmentally appropriate and motivate youth as active learners.
 Enrichment activities engage participants in activities that build skills aligned with English/Language Arts, Mathematics, and STEM standards.
-Summer school programming will focus on supporting students' social emotional needs, while striving to mitigate learning loss from the past two years.
+Summer school programming will focus on supporting students' social emotional needs, while striving to mitigate learning loss as a result of the pandemic and distance learning.

 Ongoing collaboration and alignment with provider programs are regularly assessed through after-school surveys.
-Meetings occur on a regular basis through the year to ensure alignment of academic enrichments and educational enrichment activities to relevant standards in English/language arts, math, science and social science.
+Meetings occur on a regular basis through the year to ensure alignment of academic enrichments and educational enrichment activities to relevant standards in English/ language arts, math, science and social science.
 In addition, program staff ensures support of student completion of homework.